 - Holds between 10-20% in cash

-- the 5 largest holdings usually comprise more than 50% of the equity portfolio
+- the 5 largest holdings usually comprise almost 50% of the equity portfolio

-- the 15 largest holdings usually comprise nearly 90%
+- the 15 largest holdings usually comprise about 75%

 - Only very occasionally uses shorting or arbitrage